dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 </details>
 :::

 Next, we need to configure the connection.
 Specifically, we’ll set the bucket URL and credentials.
-This example focuses on Google Cloud Storage.
-For other Cloud Storage services, see the [Filesystem configuration section](../dlt-ecosystem/verified-sources/filesystem/basic#configuration).
+This example uses Google Cloud Storage.
+For other cloud storage services, see the [Filesystem configuration section](../dlt-ecosystem/verified-sources/filesystem/basic#configuration).

-Let's specify the bucket URL and credentials:
+Let's specify the bucket URL and credentials.
+We can do this using the following methods:

 <Tabs
   groupId="config-provider-type"